 7. Seek references:

-Getting linked with friends, professors, other peers in industry is to get more references.
-Ask them to write up recommendations about you in LinkedIn site.
+Getting linked with friends, professors, other peers in the industry is to get more references.
+Ask them to write up recommendations about you on the LinkedIn site.
 The more people endorse you for your skill the better is your recognition.
-Endorsement do carry weightage on how you had performed and what is your attitude.
-You could also ask them to refer you internally to other companies who are on look out.

 8. Expand skill sets: